mechpunchfoundry/deep-researcher/README.md

 ## Status

 Actively developed.
-Currently refactoring from a monolithic 111-node workflow into the modular sub-workflow architecture described above.# deep-researcher
+The modular sub-workflow architecture described above is complete.
+Currently working on migrating all database operations to PostgreSQL and redesigning the producer flow to automate research and engineering task dispatch.